Open-Microfrontends/open-microfrontends-examples/browser-standalone-hello-world/README.md

 # OpenMicrofrontends Example Browser Standalone Hello World

-This example consists of:
+This demo consists of:

  * A pure ES Microfrontend that shows a welcome message and sends and receives ping messages
  * A browser-based Application Host (the Microfrontend doesn't require any specific server-side code)

-The implementation only depends on *Node.js* and doesn't use any bundlers.
+Notes:

+  * TypeScript is used for transpiling to ES modules, no bundlers are involved
+  * The Microfrontend exports the render function (so it is not globally available)
-The *OpenMicrofrontend* description is in [microfrontends.yaml](./microfrontends.yaml).
+  * The *OpenMicrofrontend* description is in [microfrontends.yaml](./microfrontends.yaml).
     If you update it you have to run ```npm run generate``` in all submodules.

 ## Usage